Are both the Father and the Son worshipped in Revelation 5:14?

 “And the elders fell down and worshiped” (Rev 5:14).

-However, it does not say who they worshiped.
-The purpose of this article is to discuss whether they worship both the “Him who sits on the throne” and “the Lamb?”
+However, it does not say WHO they worshiped.
+The purpose of this article is to determine whether they worship both the “Him who sits on the throne” and “the Lamb.”

 This article argues as follows that the elders worship only “Him who sits on the throne,” namely, the Father:

-1) In all other instances of worship in Revelation, only the Father is worshiped.
+1) In all other instances of heavenly worship, the Father alone is worshiped.

-Apart from 5:13-14, there are five other instances of worship in Revelation and, in all five, the Father alone is worshiped:
+In Revelation, in addition to 5:14, there are five other instances of true worship in heaven and, in all five, the Father alone is worshiped:

-In the fifth instance, “Him who sits on the throne” is worshiped (Rev 4:10-11) and Revelation uses that title also always for the Father alone.
-For example:
+In the fifth, “Him who sits on the throne” is worshiped (Rev 4:10-11) and Revelation uses that title for the Father alone.

-Secondly, Revelation 4:10-11 identifies “Him who sits on the throne,” who is also called “God,” as the Creator.
-Both these descriptions always refer to the Father in distinction from the Son, for example:
+Revelation 4:10-11 identifies the Creator as “Him who sits on the throne” and as “God.”
+Both these titles always refer to the Father alone.

 – End of Summary –